microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 ### Icon File

-The icon file is small image representing the custom connector icon.
+The icon is icon image file for the custom connector.

 ### Settings File